Longline fishing: Incidental catch

 Commercial longline fishing is also one of the main threats to albatrosses, posing a particularly serious threat to their survival.
 Of the 22 albatross species recognized by the IUCN Red List, 15 are threatened with extinction.
 The IUCN lists two species as Critically Endangered (Tristan albatross and waved albatross), seven species as Endangered, and six as Vulnerable.
 Albatrosses and other seabirds which readily feed on offal are attracted to the set bait, become hooked on the lines and drown.
 An estimated 8,000 albatross per year are killed in this way.
 These activities, however, are not randomly spread across the vast oceans, but rather are highly spatially concentrated.
 Therefore, the bird conservation lobby should work closely with regional fisheries management organizations to devise and implement targeted interventions aimed at reducing potential illegal longline fishing, which, in turn, will likely have positive effects on albatrosses.
 A simple device which can be fitted onto longlines, known as Hookpod, has been proposed for mitigation of seabird bycatch; Hookpod was rolled out to a total of 15 commercial fishing vessels in New Zealand after a change in regulations in January 2020, with a result of zero seabird bycatch in the first 6 months.

-Microplastics

-Oceanic microplastics pollution is largely caused by plastic-made fishing gear like longline fishing equipment or drift nets, that are wearing down by use, lost or thrown away.
+Plastic Pollution

+According to Greenpeace oceanic macroplastic (pieces exceeding 20cm in size) pollution is majoritively made up of modern plastic fishing equipment such as drift nets and longline fishing equipment.
+Additionally approximately 10% of the total weight of all oceanic plastic is produced by fishing industry equipment.
+They believe the majority of this pollution originates from undocumented and illegal fishing activity rather than from regulated fisheries.

+It has also been found that fishing nets and lines, such as longlines, shed microplastics while being towed.
+While new lines were found to shed only 20 microplastic fragments per yard towed, 10 year old lines shed 760 per yard.
+Based on the number of fishing vessels believed to operate in the oceans researchers from the University of Plymouth gave an estimate of between 326 million to 17 billion microplatic fragments shed in the oceans each year from fishing boats.